Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Abstract

 \section{Abstract}

-Digital control has become increasingly widespread in modern power electronic converters.
+Digital control has become increasingly popular in power converters.
 When acquiring feedback signals such as the inductor current, synchronizing the analog-to-digital converter (ADC) with the digital pulse-width modulator (DPWM) is commonly employed to accurately track their steady-state average.
-However, the small-signal implications of such synchronization have not been investigated.
-This paper presents an exact small-signal model for digitally controlled buck converters operating in forced continuous-conduction mode (FCCM) under constant-frequency current-mode control, explicitly accounting for DPWM-ADC synchronization.
-Using a sampled-data framework, the proposed model captures all sideband effects introduced by the sampling process, yielding precise predictions of both analog and digital loop gains, even at frequencies beyond the switching and sampling frequencies.
-Both asymmetrical and symmetrical carrier modulations are considered.
-Furthermore, the digital loop gain is derived in closed form using the modified z-transform, enabling low-complexity compensator design and stability assessment.
-Within this framework, the analog loop gain can be directly obtained from the digital loop gain, thereby eliminating the need for computationally intensive infinite series evaluations.
-The validity of the proposed model is confirmed through both simulation and experimental results.
+However, despite its widespread use, the assumption that such synchronization has negligible impact on the small-signal behavior and loop stability is not generally valid.
+This paper presents an exact small-signal model for digitally controlled buck converters under constant-frequency current-mode control, explicitly accounting for DPWM-ADC synchronization.
+Using a sampled-data framework, the proposed model captures all sideband effects introduced by sampling, yielding precise predictions of both analog and digital loop gains, even at frequencies beyond the switching and sampling frequencies.
+Both asymmetrical and symmetrical carrier modulations are studied.
+The modified Z-transform is introduced to simplify loop gain derivation by eliminating the need for computationally intensive infinite series evaluations.
+A pure discrete PI parameter design method is presented, enabling low-complexity compensator design and stability assessment.
+This framework can be further extended to digital voltage mode control and other topologies.
+Experimental results verify the accuracy of the proposed model and demonstrate the impact of DPWM-ADC synchronization on loop stability.

 \definecolor{limegreen}{rgb}{0.2, 0.8, 0.2} \definecolor{forestgreen}{rgb}{0.13, 0.55, 0.13} \definecolor{greenhtml}{rgb}{0.0, 0.5, 0.0}